 You’re creating a custom line that will really express your brand, retaining control over the production process, producing clothing in bulk for less money.
 All these things give you the opportunity to increase your margins.

 If you’re looking to sell clothing in bulk, this method will give you the best returns.
 Of course, most small businesses can’t wait this long for ROI (return on investment).

 A final model is curating your own boutique line by acquiring finished garments at wholesale prices (or at least discounted prices) and selling them on at a profit.
 Curation is key here; by using your fashionista’s eye to pick out garments, you piece together a line with its own distinctive aesthetic.
 Your seal of approval is what adds value.

 In today’s eco-conscious world, there’s a trend for second-hand clothing.
 One interesting model is buying up perennial designer labels (the likes of Burberry, Vivienne Westwood, Chanel) on the cheap from charity shops, garage sales and outlet sales.
 This could be a winning strategy if you have an eye for designer garments and the know-how to make some basic running repairs.

 Again, this is a model with inbuilt limitations and entry obstacles.
 On a local level, it might be possible to open a clothes store and carve out a boutique niche for yourself but getting a national profile and scaling up accordingly is going to take time and bring many challenges.

 These models all have benefits and drawbacks.
 It’s about choosing what’s right for you.
-If you’re setting out with a solid idea and very little start-up capital, DIY cut & sew or print on-demand are easier starting points.
+Whether you will create branded merchandise or supply a clothing boutique, if you’re setting out with a solid idea and very little start-up capital, DIY cut & sew or print on-demand are easier starting points.
 You could also go down the route of buying and selling second-hand to get a feel for curating items and picking the right product.

 Going via a manufacturer and buying wholesale are long-term goals for someone looking to build a bigger brand.